vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-setup-guide.md

 ### Using Mosquitto CLI Tools

 > [!NOTE]
-> Mosquitto CLI tools provide a quick way to verify your broker configuration before integrating with Attraccess.
+> Mosquitto CLI tools provide a quick way to verify your broker configuration before integrating with FabAccess.
 They're particularly useful for troubleshooting connection issues.

 1. Subscribe to a topic: